Monday, December 9, 2019

 A tournament with Maximilian winning.

-The exhibition at Tirol Castle showed original graphics, paintings, and printings glorifying the last knight as he was called for his love for knight tournaments.
+The exhibition at Tirol Castle featured original graphics, paintings, and prints glorifying the last knight, known for his love of knight tournaments.

 The well-known woodcut by Dürer